-Based on the strategic plan’s five thematic priorities and three supporting elements, the Executive Committees will report to the Oversight Committee.
-These eight committees will advocate for their respective topical areas as they review and support goals and initiatives identified by their corresponding Steering Committees.
+Based on the strategic plan’s five thematic priorities and three supporting elements, the Executive Committees report to the Oversight Committee.
+These eight committees advocate for their respective topical areas as they review and support goals and initiatives identified by their corresponding Steering Committees.

 Because the foundations are integral to all components of the strategic plan, they do not have a separate committee structure.
 Instead, they are incorporated into the work of all the committees.